Housing - Renato Cymbalista (FICA) and George Kafka - Crowdfunding Downtown

 GK You’re currently searching for the second property to buy.
 What are the requirements for a FICA apartment?

 FICA It needs to be a small apartment, 30–40 square meters, and in a good location near the metro in the downtown area.
 One thing that proved to be very important to the family we have living in our first apartment was health.
 Before, the children were sick every second week.
-Once they are sick, they cannot stay in childcare and the tenant could not work.
-Now that they have moved into a secure apartment, a good environment, they are not sick anymore, and she’s able to work.
-Another thing we learnt is important is that they wanted to have a proper living room with a sofa, television, table, and so on.
+Once they are sick, they cannot be in childcare and the tenant could not work.
+Now that the family has moved into a secure apartment, in a good environment, the children are not sick anymore, and she’s able to work.
+Another thing that we learned is important is that the family wanted to have a proper living room with a sofa, television, table, and so on.
 They wanted to host their relatives.
-They told us in an interview that on Sundays, their relatives now go to them.
+They told us in an interview that, on Sundays, their relatives now go to visit them.
 This is really important to them.
 They never had a house where they could host people.

 GK Why were the ideas of collective funding and cooperative ownership appealing?
 Were there specific precedents you looked into here?